Kemalstudio/Kemalstudio/README.md

 <!-- Introduction -->
 <div align="center">
-  <p>A passionate <strong>Junior Full-Stack & App Developer</strong> from Turkmenistan 🇹🇲.
+  <p>A passionate <strong>Junior Full-Stack Web & App Developer</strong> from Turkmenistan 🇹🇲.
 I am dedicated to building robust, user-friendly web and mobile applications from the ground up.
 I thrive on solving complex problems and am always eager to learn and implement new technologies to enhance my craft.</p>
 </div>

 <!-- Social & Contact Links -->